Manuel Mathieu: Artistic influence and style

 In 2016, one year into his postgraduate program at Goldsmiths, Mathieu was involved in a near-fatal motorbike hit-and-run.
 He suffered a severe concussion, facial trauma, fractures of his jaw, and short-term memory loss.
 This experience influenced the subject of his MFA thesis show “One future.”
 After his physical recovery and no more visible traces of his accident, he wanted to express what lingered innately.
 He found a correlation between his invisible trauma and that of his country after the Duvalier dictatorship.
 “One Future” explored the Duvalier regime in order to address the national trauma that was scarcely being addressed in collective settings.
 The accident also drew him closer to his family and consolidated his friendships.
 Many of Manuel’s portraits are of his immediate circle.

-Deconstructive processes shape the overarching themes of Mathieu’s work, as he develops an visual language that pushes the confines of representational depictions and what is considered figurative.
+Deconstructive processes shape the overarching themes of Mathieu’s work, as he develops a visual language that pushes the confines of representational depictions and what is considered figurative.
 He extrapolates abstract formal techniques to portray historical Haitian figures and subject matters, creating a visual language that indicates his point-of-view through interpretative considerations.
 The textural, compositional, and thematic transparency in Mathieu’s work underscore his practice and deep concern to uncover the power and spiritual structures behind modes of thinking, of behaving and manifesting realities.
 Recent critical essays have highlighted his ability to blend texture, composition, and transparency, emphasizing how his practice reveals the power dynamics and spiritual structures underlying human thought, behavior, and reality.

 His paintings often re-stage archived materials such as videos and photographs to bring forth the fact of erasure, of invisibility and the consequent curiosity and questions that arise in the face of narrational voids.
 His work interrogates the gaps and silences in historical narratives, particularly those imposed on the Black diaspora through colonialism and marginalization.
 This approach has been celebrated in several recent articles where critics have praised Mathieu’s ability to bring forth narratives that question official histories while amplifying collective memories of trauma and resistance.